trinhgiahuy/Scalable_ViT_DT/README.md

 # ViT-distributed-training

+The repository source code for research project "caling Vision Transformers: Evaluating DeepSpeed for Image-Centric Workloads"

 The directory includes both intra-node (on Nebula machine) and inter-node (on Tesla machine) distributed training follow data parallelism paradigm for now.
 The directory will benchmark the scalability (weak/strong scaling) and in detail report the configuration of required system (memory, structure).

 Install